 - Snipe Hunt: The entire plot is Mermaid Man and Barnacle Boy trying to keep SpongeBob away from them with several.
 Naturally, he keeps succeeding.

 - Sprite/Polygon Mix: Spongebob, his friends, and some enemies are 2D sprites while some enemies and the flooring are rendered in 3D.

 - Temporary Platform: The Bubble Wand.
 You can blow bubbles to step on them for a few seconds and you can refuel by collecting soap bottles.

-- However, some power-ups only last for a limited time, such as:
+- Timed Power-Up: Some power-ups only last for a limited time, such as:

-- Invincibility Power-Up: Squeaky Boots.
+- Squeaky Boots.
 You aren't invincible against enemies, but it will allow you to walk on spikes and dangerous surfaces.

-- Glove Slap: Karate Glove.
+- Karate Glove.
 You can chop down your enemies with ease.

-- Balloonacy: Glove World Balloon.
+- Glove World Balloon.
 You can jump higher and float to the ground slower and steadier.